-Today visitors to Aston Hall can view luxurious interiors from the 17th, 18th and 19th centuries, including the magnificent Long Gallery.
-The grand state rooms showcase the history of Aston and the role its former residents played in history – including the English Civil War – as well as the times when the Hall played host to royalty.
+Today visitors to Aston Hall can view luxurious interiors from the 17th through to the 19th centuries, including the magnificent Great Hall and Great Parlour.
+The grand state rooms showcase the history of the Hall and its former residents, including during the events of the English Civil War as well as times when the Hall played host to royalty.

 The gardens are also provide a pleasant visit, with Lady Holte’s Garden dating back to the 17th century a particular highlight.
 Its striking symmetrical patterns and host of historic plants were designed to delight Aston Hall’s eminent Stuart visitors, yet continue to do so into the modern day.